brian-tex/AboutMe/_posts/2023-07-26-what-is-ansible.md

 ---
 layout: post
-title: Ansible Overview
+title: What is Ansible?
-subtitle: Overview of Ansible and how it can be used
+subtitle: Explains Ansible and How It's Used
 tags: [ansible, glossary, automation]
 comments: true
 ---